-Three foreign nationals were appointed executive officers at the Board of Directors meeting held on April 1, 2023.
-AICA will continue to maintain the current number of foreign national officers.
+As of April 1, 2024, AICA appointed two foreign nationals executive officers and will continue to proceed with appointment of the foreign director, executive officer, or other managerial positions.
 Overseas Group companies focus on actively utilizing local human resources and is promoting the appointment of talented locally employed staff to key positions.
-In fiscal year 2022, 81% of Group companies overseas appointed foreign nationals to the presidential position.
+In fiscal year 2023, 79.5% of Overseas Group companies appointed foreign nationals to the presidential position.

-AICA alone continuously practices equal opportunity hiring regardless of nationality and currently has six foreign nationals joined as new graduates or mid-career hires.
+AICA continuously practices equal opportunity hiring regardless of nationality and hired total of two foreign nationals (one new graduate and one mid-career) in fiscal year 2023.
+Currently eight foreign nationals are working for AICA, who joined as new graduates or mid-career hires.
 They play active roles in a wide range of fields, including overseas locations, sales, R&D, and administrative divisions.
 AICA is actively recruiting foreign nationals as it expands our business globally and will hire more foreign nationals than the present.
 In the mid to long term, AICA aims to grow into a corporation with culturally diverse teams ready to meet various needs in the organization.